danhitchcock/nano_tipper_z/README.md

 [Nano currency](http://www.nano.org) is one of a kind -- feeless and nearly instant transactions.
 This allows for a few unique features for the tipbot:
 * Every transaction is on chain!
 View the hashes on the block explorer http://www.nanode.co
-* Every account is a full featured wallet!
+* Every account is a (nearly) full featured wallet!
 * You can request your private keys or a new address!
 (Still on the fence, but *soon*)

-Some Features:
+Some Other Features:
 * Set a tip minimum to prevent spam or annoying cheapskates
 * Set your account to 'auto-receive' transactions